Francis Bacon (artist): 1960s and 1970s

 Dyer abandoned crime but descended into alcoholism.
 Bacon's money attracted hangers-on for benders around London's Soho.
 Withdrawn and reserved when sober, Dyer was highly animated and aggressive when drunk, and often attempted to "pull a Bacon" by buying large rounds and paying for expensive dinners for his wide circle.
 Dyer's erratic behaviour inevitably wore thin with his cronies, with Bacon, and with Bacon's friends.
-Most of Bacon's art world associates regarded Dyer as a nuisance – an intrusion into the world of high culture to which their Bacon belonged.
+Most of Bacon's art world associates regarded Dyer as a nuisance—an intrusion into the world of high culture to which their Bacon belonged.
 Dyer reacted by becoming increasingly needy and dependent.
 By 1971, he was drinking alone and only in occasional contact with his former lover.

 In October 1971, Dyer joined Bacon in Paris for the opening of Bacon's retrospective at the Grand Palais.
 While Bacon's career was at a peak, he was described at the time as Britain's "greatest living painter", Dyer knew that his own importance to Bacon was in decline.
 To gain attention, he planted cannabis in his flat and phoned the police, and attempted suicide on a number of occasions.
 In Paris, Bacon and Dyer initially shared a hotel room, but Bacon left.
-When he returned on the morning of 24 October, with Danziger-Miles and Valerie Beston, they discovered Dyer's body.
+When he returned on the morning of 24 October, with Terry Danziger-Miles and Valerie Beston, they discovered Dyer's body.
 They persuaded the hotel manager not to announce the death for two days.

 Bacon spent the following day surrounded by people eager to meet him.
 In mid-evening of the following day, he was "informed" that Dyer had taken an overdose of barbiturates and was dead.
 Bacon continued with the retrospective and displayed powers of self-control "to which few of us could aspire", according to Russell.
 Bacon was deeply affected by the loss of Dyer and had recently lost four other friends and his nanny.
 From this point, death haunted his life and work.
 Though outwardly stoic at the time, he was inwardly broken.
 He did not express his feelings to critics but later admitted to friends that "daemons, disaster and loss" now stalked him as if his own version of the Eumenides (Greek for The Furies).
 Bacon spent the remainder of his stay in Paris attending to promotional activities and funeral arrangements.
 He returned to London later that week to comfort Dyer's family.

 During the funeral, many of Dyer's friends, including hardened East-End criminals, broke down in tears.
 As the coffin was lowered into the grave one friend was overcome and screamed "you bloody fool!"
 Bacon remained stoic during the proceedings, but in the following months suffered an emotional and physical breakdown.
 Deeply affected, over the following two years he painted a number of single canvas portraits of Dyer, and the three highly regarded "Black Triptychs", each of which details moments immediately before and after Dyer's suicide.